ibmresilient/resilient-community-apps/fn_reaqta/README.md

 | 1.1.0 | 08/2023 | Convert Rules and Workflows to Playbooks |
 | 1.2.0 | 08/2023 | Added support for Deisolate endpoint |

+## Release Notes

+### 1.2.0 <!-- omit in toc -->

+In v1.2.0, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, you'll notice that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks have the same name as it's corresponding rule, but with "(PB)" added at the end.

+You can continue to use the rules/workflows.
+But migrating to playbooks provides greater functionality along with future app enhancements and bug fixes.

 ---